Strong diameter two property and convex combination of slices reaching the unit sphere: Introduction

 \section{Introduction}

-It is a well known result in geometry of Banach spaces that every non-empty relatively weakly open subset of the unit ball contains a convex combination of slices of the unit ball (c.f., e.g. \cite[Lemma II.1]{ggms}).
-Although the reverse inclusion does not hold in general, it may even happen for some Banach spaces that every convex combination of slices of the unit ball is relatively weakly open.
-The main result of \cite{al} shows that this is the case for $C(K)$ for every scattered compact topological space $K$.
-In \cite[Section 3]{al} the following properties are introduced: \begin{enumerate} \item Every convex combination of slices of the unit ball is weakly open. \item Every convex combination of slices of the unit ball contains some weak neighbourhood. \item Every convex combination of slices of the unit ball intersects the unit sphere. \end{enumerate} Notice that (\ref{conveabi}) implies (\ref{conventor}) which in turn implies (\ref{conveesfe}).
-Moreover (see \cite[Section 3]{al}) the authors wonder which class of spaces enjoy the above properties and if such spaces have any relation with the diameter two properties.
+It is a well-known result in geometry of Banach spaces that every non-empty relatively weakly open subset of the unit ball contains a convex combination of slices of the unit ball (this result is sometimes known as Bourgain's lemma, cf.\ \cite[Lemma II.1]{ggms}, for instance).
+Although the reverse inclusion does not hold in general (cf.\ \cite[Remark IV.5]{ggms}), it may even happen for some Banach spaces that every convex combination of slices of the unit ball is relatively weakly open.
+The main result of \cite{al} shows that this is the case of $C(K)$ when the compact space $K$ is scattered.
+To study this phenomenon, the following properties were introduced in \cite[Section 3]{al}: \begin{itemize} \item [(W1)] Every convex combination of slices of the unit ball is weakly relatively open. \item [(W2)] The relative weak interior of each convex combination of slices of the unit ball is not empty. \item [(CS)] Every convex combination of slices of the unit ball intersects the unit sphere. \end{itemize} These properties had been already studied implicitly in \cite{ggms}, as fundamental tools to the study of topological properties around the Radon-Nikod\'{y}m property in Banach spaces, as regularity and huskability.

+Notice that (W1) implies (W2) which in turn implies (CS) for infinite-dimensional spaces.
+For finite-dimensional spaces, (CS) never happens while (W2) always does (see Proposition \ref{prop:inteconvexcom}).
+In \cite[Section 3]{al}, the authors wonder which class of spaces enjoy the above properties and if such spaces have any relation with the diameter two properties.

+The main aim of this note is to clarify the relations between the above properties joint with similar properties in the setting of the norm topology and on the weak-star topology, and to show that there are strong relations with the big slice phenomena, giving an affirmative answer to the question above.

+Before describing the content of the paper, let us introduce the analogous properties of (W1), (W2), and (CS) for the norm topology and the weak-star topology.
+Given a Banach space $X$, consider the following properties:

+\begin{itemize} \item [(N1)] Every convex combination of slices of $B_X$ is relatively norm open. \item [(N2)] The relative norm interior of each convex combination of slices of $B_X$ is not empty. \end{itemize} Note that an analogous norm topology version of (CS) is the same than the weak version, as weak-open slices and norm-open slices are the same.

+Additionally, if $X=Y^*$ is a dual Banach space, we define: \begin{itemize} \item [(W$^*$1)] Every convex combination of weak$^*$-slices of $B_{Y^*}$ is relatively weakly-star open. \item [(W$^*$2)] The relative weakly-star interior of each convex combination of weak$^*$-slices of $B_{Y^*}$ is not empty. \item [(W$^*$-CS)] Every convex combination of weak$^*$-slices of $B_{Y^*}$ intersects $S_{Y^*}$. \end{itemize}